aneeshm11/Gemma3nChallenge/README.md

 ```

 All-in-one inference dataset and code (contains all necessary components from above datasets)

 Since the architecture of this project requires a minimum of 14Gb GPU RAM, the solution is not deployed elsewhere.
 Upon confirmation with
 ```
 https://www.kaggle.com/addisonhoward
 ```
 regarding the eligibilty for the submission to be valid, my final submission is presented in form a public Kaggle notebook for testing and performing inference.
-The code below is needed to perform inference on a single WSI.
+The code below is needed to perform on  WSI files.

 ```https://www.kaggle.com/code/aneeshmukkamala/vlm-inference-1```